rettori/azure-content/articles/web-sites-hybrid-connection-connect-on-premises-sql-server.md

 # Connect to an on-premises SQL Server from an Azure website using Hybrid Connections

-Hybrid Connections can connect Microsoft Azure websites to on-premises resources that use a static TCP port.
+Hybrid Connections can connect Microsoft Azure websites to on-premises Windows-based resources that use a static TCP port.
 Supported resources include Microsoft SQL Server, MySQL, HTTP Web APIs, Mobile Services, and most custom Web Services.

 In this tutorial, you will learn how to create a website in the Azure Preview Portal, connect the website to your local on-premises SQL Server database using the new Hybrid Connection feature, create a simple ASP.NET web application that will use the hybrid connection, and deploy the application to the Azure Website.
 The completed website on Azure stores user credentials in a membership database that is on-premises.
 The tutorial assumes no prior experience using Azure or ASP.NET.